-22. Do exchange control regulations permit or require employees to repatriate proceeds derived from selling shares in another jurisdiction?
-Are there any conditions for repatriating funds (such as monetary limits, timing, filings or consents)?
+26. Do exchange control regulations permit or require employees to repatriate proceeds derived from selling shares in another jurisdiction?

 Foreign companies can repurchase shares issued to Indian residents under an ESOP if the following conditions are met (Foreign Exchange Management (Transfer or Issue of Any Foreign Security) Regulations 2004):